lavolp3/MMM-AVStock/README.md

 # MMM-AVStock
-MagicMirror module for displaying stock price with Alphavantage API.
+MagicMirror module for displaying stock price using the Alphavantage API.

 ## Screenshot